How to be optimistic when extreme bad luck (inevitably) hits

 "More than any of our prior research," they write in Great by Choice, "this study shows that whether we prevail or fail, endure or die, depends more upon what we do than on what the world does to us.
 We take particular solace from the fact that every 10Xer made mistakes, even some very big mistakes, yet was able to self-correct, survive, and build greatness."

-This July leadership event with Jim Collins - Good to Great was a live virtual global event.
+In 2021 we will b hosting another blockbuster leadership event with Jim Collins.
 Take a look at the many virtual events offered by The Growth Faculty.